PARP Inhibitors for Ovarian Cancer

 Treatment for ovarian cancer typically involves first-line treatment, usually a combination of surgery and chemotherapy.
 Since ovarian cancer cells can be stubborn, some doctors also recommend maintenance therapy to help prevent recurrence.

-Recent studies suggest that using PARP inhibitors — either as first-line therapy, maintenance therapy, or both, significantly extends the length of time patients are cancer-free or their cancer worsens.
+Recent studies suggest that using PARP inhibitors as maintenance therapy, significantly extends the length of time patients are cancer-free or their cancer worsens.
 The three PARP inhibitors currently approved for the treatment of ovarian cancer are:

 Tailored Treatment